texastribune/dot/README.md

 # Dot: The Texas Tribune's pixel tracker

-This app produces a small, non-invasive tracking script that we distribute with our content.
-It sends back data about who is republishing our articles, which we visualize in a dashboard.
+This app produces a small, non-invasive script that we distribute with our content.
+The script uses a JSON Web Token to send back data about who is republishing our articles, which we visualize in a dashboard.

 ## Technology used